calaldees/teacherEducation/teacherEducation/eal.md

     * Whether the language is spoken or written.
         * Imagine yourself watching a cooking demonstration where the cook is describing what he or she is doing.
 Then think about how the language would change if it were written in a cookbook.
     * Halliday and Hasan (1985) refer to these contextual features as field, tenor, and mode
+        * Field
-        * Field refers to the topic of the text—what it is that is being talked or written about.
+            * the topic of the text—what it is that is being talked or written about.
+        * Tenor
-        * Tenor refers to the relationship between speaker and listener (or writer and reader), such as the level of formality required.
+            * the relationship between speaker and listener (or writer and reader), such as the level of formality required.
+        * Mode
-        * Mode refers to the channel of communication, for example, whether it is spoken or written
+            * the channel of communication, for example, whether it is spoken or written
     * Together these three variables constitute what is referred to as the _register_ of a text.
     * As children learn their first language, they gradually learn not only the syntax or grammar of the language, but also how to vary the language they  use according to the context they are in.
 In other words, they learn to vary the register of the language so that it is appropriate for the context.
 * pg14 - Moving towards academic language